 Woodworking came naturally to me.
-I was a student shop teacher and I went to a Cabinet and Mill-work trade school during High school.
+I was a student shop teacher and I went to a Furniture, Cabinet and Mill-work trade school after High school.

-My Grandfather was an inventor and opened my eyes to what you can do with the right tools and a great idea.
+My Grandfather was an inventor and opened my eyes to what you can do with minimal tools and a great idea.
 My mother is an artist and was very inspirational.
-I remember working on many projects and in the garden together.
+I remember working on many projects around the house and in the garden together.

-1982 - After a tour in the Navy on the aircraft carrier, Enterprise, I moved to Lake Forest Illinois, met a girl, got married and started a remodeling business:
+1980 - After a short tour in the Navy on the aircraft carrier, Enterprise, I moved to Lake Forest Illinois, met a girl, got married and started a remodeling business:

-I went to the local community college at night to study Construction Tech., Real Estate Practice and Small Business Management.
+I went to the Lake County college at night to study Architecture, Construction Tech., Microsoft Office and QuickBooks pro, Real Estate Practice and Small Business Management.

-I also followed opportunity and excepted a few offers to work for prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.
+In the early years I also followed opportunity to work with prominent north shore contractors such as Traditional Concepts, Page Builders and Chicago's oldest union cabinet shop, Dettmers.

 They offered a way for me to work on larger projects and learn many things about the Union way, high end project management and office politics.

-We avoid huge overhead costs with our in home office and small cabinet shop.
-We prefer to finance our own jobs and stay manageable with only 4 - 8 men.
-The rest of the crew are sub contractors, some we've known for over 23 years.
+We avoided huge overhead costs with our in home office and a small cabinet shop.
+We stayed manageable with only 4 - 8 men until the downturn.

-We are mostly a kitchen and bath remodeler these days.
-We handle everything including design service and 3D drawings.
-We provide and install Plato Cabinetry or custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.
+We handled everything including design service and 3D drawings.
+We provided and installed Plato Cabinetry or we could build custom built ins such as: paneled libraries, mantles, home theaters, wine rooms, organizer closets and pantries for clients and Architects.

-We also do complete house gut and remodels, historic restorations, timber frame additions, furniture repairs, Halloween props, shade arbors and decks.
+We also did complete house gut and remodels, historic restorations, timber frame additions, furniture repairs, shade arbors and multi level decks.